kchoworks/free-format-input/README.md

 ### 1.0.1

-Addition of screen shot in readme.
+- Addition of screen shot in readme.

+- Addition of icon.

 ### 1.0.0

-Initial release of free format input.
+- Initial release of free format input.